yafsm 1.1.1 copy "yafsm: ^1.1.1" to clipboard

 Parameterized guards also have access to the proposed state data.

 There can be some time between when a machine starts, and when your code wants to start calling transitions.
-To account for this, machines will enqueue transition attempts and process them when start is initially called.
+To account for this, machines can be configured to enqueue incoming events.

 For example, the following code works as expected: